tencentyun/intlcloud-documents/product/通信服务/短信/常见问题/计费相关_en.md

 ## 2 Pricing of Text/Voice Messages
 Text messages are charged by the number of messages divided based on [length](./9556#1-.E7.9F.AD.E4.BF.A1.E9.95.BF.E5.BA.A6).
 Voice messages in China are charged by the actual voice minutes, with one minute as the minimum time increment.
 In China, text messages are billed on a prepaid basis and you need to [purchase SMS package](https://buy.cloud.tencent.com/sms).
 International text messages and voice messages in China are billed on a monthly postpaid basis with tiered pricing.
 Higher usage enjoys higher discount.
 For more information, please see [Pricing](/product/sms#price).
-International SMS is available in over 200 countries and regions.
-For prices of international SMS in different countries, please see [International SMS Price List](/document/product/382/8414).
+Global SMS is available in over 200 countries and regions.
+For prices of international SMS in different countries, please see [Global SMS Price List](/document/product/382/8414).

 ## 3 Billing Modes
 In China, text messages are billed on a prepaid basis and you need to [purchase SMS package](https://buy.cloud.tencent.com/sms).
 International text messages and voice messages in China are billed on a monthly postpaid basis.
 Tencent Cloud provides you the bill of the previous month before the 3rd day of each month.
 Upon confirmation of the bill, you need to pay the fees before the 8th day of the current month.
 After that, Tencent Cloud will provide a valid invoice.